TheCodePub/github/README.md

 * We made a change, and saved that change to a new version of the project.
 In git, this is referred to as **committing** and **creating a branch**.
 * We suggested a change.
 On GitHub, this is referred to as **creating a pull request**.

 When working with Git and GItHub there's a lot of complicated words used to describe simple things.
-Don't worry if you can't remember them all—it'll stick eventually.
+Don't worry if you can't remember them all—they're not that important, and they'll stick eventually.